Hit the Bricks!

 Location: The Historic KATY Depot in Frontier Park

-Time: Friday evenings (excluding Opening Day, November 24th) from 6pm-9pm.
+Time: Friday evenings (excluding Opening Day, November 29th) from 6:00 PM-9:00 PM.

 You’d better watch out!
 Krampus is coming to town!
 On Friday nights, be prepared to experience some of the wonderfully weird holiday customs from around the globe as Krampus (the furry, punitive partner of Saint Nicholas in Bavarian and Austrian culture) has arrived in Saint Charles with his notorious batch of kooky (but friendly) ne’er-do-wells: Gryla (the quirky Icelandic ogress), Mari Lwyd (the whimsical singing skeletal horse from Welsh culture), Frau Perchta (a mysterious figure from Alpine folklore), and those whacky mischievous Greek trolls, the Kallikantzaroi.
 They have transformed the deck of the KATY Depot into a turn-of-the-century carnival midway.
 Step right up as these madcap carnival barkers share their stories in the form of “Krampus-fied” carnival games.
 Continue inside the depot where you will see that Krampus himself has decided to re-decorate Santa’s home-away-from-home.
 With eerie lighting and the sound of macabre Christmas carols floating through the air, enter Santa’s parlor that has been re-imagined as Krampus’ lair.
 Have a laugh at Krampus’ comical antics, and don’t forget to snap a photo with him (guaranteeing you the most unique Christmas cards on the block this year!)
 Create lasting memories as you discover the peculiar holiday traditions from around the world during this curious experience that is certainly more “merry” than “scary.”